LMS Coronation Class: Removal of streamlining

 George Ivatt's 1945 report also recommended the removal of all streamlining casings and they were removed from the fitted locomotives from 1946 onwards.
 It had been found to be of little value at speeds below 90 mi/h, and was unpopular with running shed employees as it caused difficulty of access for maintenance.
 The first step towards de-streamlining was carried out during the Second World War when many of the streamlined tenders had their side sheets cut away at the rear of the tender.
 Many photographs exist showing this measure.
 The removal of the streamlining proper commenced in April 1946 with No. 6235 City of Birmingham.
 All de-streamlining coincided with the fitting of smoke deflectors.
 No. 6243 City of Lancaster was renumbered as 46243 in April 1948 and, as it was not de-streamlined until May 1949, it became the only locomotive to carry its British Railways number while streamlined.

 Initially, locomotives that had previously been streamlined could be readily recognised by the sloping top to the front of their smokeboxes, as well as slightly smaller front-facing cab windows.
+These locomotives were affectionately referred to as 'semis'.
 In due course all were re-equipped with cylindrical smokeboxes and larger cab windows, often, but not necessarily, at the same time.The first locomotive to receive a cylindrical smokebox was No. 6226 Duchess of Norfolk in October 1952.
 The last one to retain the sloping top was 46246 City of Manchester which appeared with its new smokebox in May 1960.

 Even following the conversion to cylindrical smokeboxes, it was still possible to distinguish some non-streamliners from ex-streamliners.
 On the former (Nos.
 46230-46234 and 46249-46252, but not 46253-46257) the running plates veered downwards at right angles to connect with the buffer beam in the style of the Princess Royal Class.
 The ex-streamliners did not have any such connection, except No.46242 City of Glasgow which was rebuilt in 1952 following a serious collision.